Textualize/textual/docs/guide/CSS.md

 ## Specificity

 It is possible that several selectors match a given widget.
-If the same rule is applied by more than one selector then Textual needs a way to decide which rule _wins_.
+If the same style is applied by more than one selector then Textual needs a way to decide which rule _wins_.
 It does this by following these rules:

 - The selector with the most IDs wins.
 For instance `#next` beats `.button` and `#dialog #next` beats `#next`.
 If the selectors have the same number of IDs then move to the next rule.